Bootstrapping Pions at Large $N$: Including the rho rho

 By picking the unitary gauge $\xi_L(x)=\xi_R^\dagger(x)\equiv \exp \left[\frac{i}{f_\pi}T_a\pi^a(x)\right]$ and expanding in pion fields it is easy to see that $\mathcal{L}_\text{HLS}$ includes a single $\pi\pi\rho$-interaction term, which has the form of \eqref{eq:Lint} with coupling

 There is also a mass term for the gauge boson $\rho_\mu^a$, due to the higgsing of $\left[SU(N_f)\right]_\text{local}$, with mass

 Apart from these two quantities, the assumption that the rho meson arises as the gauge boson for a HLS relates other couplings to the basic paramaters $g$ and $a$.
 Namely, the three- and four-rho couplings are proportional to $g$ and $g^2$ respectively, while the $\rho\rho\pi\pi$ coupling is $\sim a g^2$.
-However, in the $2\to 2$ scattering of pions at large $N$ only $\grho$ and $m_\rho$ show up (cf.\ \eqref{eq:MlowRho}).
+However, in the $2\to 2$ scattering of pions at large $N$ only $\grho$ and $m_\rho$ show up, cf.\ \eqref{eq:MlowRho}.
 Since there is a total of two independent parameters, $m_\rho$ and $\grho$ are independent and we can use \eqref{eq:LHLS} to describe \textit{any} amplitude allowed by our bounds.
 So our results cannot test HLS per se.
 To do so, one would need to consider new processes, such as $\pi\pi\to\rho\rho$ or $\rho\rho\to\rho\rho$ to gain access to the remaining couplings and check if the relations imposed by HLS are allowed by unitarity.
 Considering the full system of mixed $2\to 2$ amplitudes involving pions and rhos is an important direction for future work.

 There is nevertheless one thing we can assess: the parameter tuning that corresponds to ``rho dominance''.
 This is the choice $a=2$ in the HLS Lagrangian, as motivated by several phenomenological observations \cite{Bando:1984ej}.
 First, for this value of $a$, the HLS Lagrangian predicts $\grho=g$, which explains the universality of the rho coupling \cite{Sakurai}.
-Second, the mass and the coupling to the rho satisfy the celebrated KSRF relation \cite{Kawarabayashi:1966kd,Riazuddin:1966sw},
+Second, the mass and the rho coupling satisfy the celebrated KSRF relation \cite{Kawarabayashi:1966kd,Riazuddin:1966sw},

 observed empirically.
 And third, (after extending \eqref{eq:LHLS} to account for interactions with photons) one sees that for $a=2$ the electromagnetic form factor of the pion (in this ultrasimplified model, of course) only receives contributions from the rho; this is known as rho dominance (or vector meson dominance)~\cite{Sakurai}.
 With this choice, the normalized coupling of the rho takes the value\footnote{Note that although this is the result for the choice $a=2$ in the HLS model, it readily follows from the KSRF relation \eqref{eq:KSRF}.
 So we are probing just one of the consequences of the model for $a=2$.
 To probe independently universality and rho dominance, we would need to consider scattering processes with external rhos and external photons respectively.}